zorzysty/confront/README.md

 3
 ```
 Adding a custom command makes it visible in **help** - a built-in command that lists all the available commands.
-Specifying additional `"desc"` key in `"add"` object will make it display in help:
+Specifying additional `"desc"` key to `add` command will make it display in help:
 ```javascript
 ConFront({
     "add": {